jeksys/DB6/README.md

 ## Usage

 #### 1. Create Plist
 Add plist file to your project or copy a demo file from the demo project.
+By storing primitive values, fonts, styles for UI controls you can easily configure appearance of your app.

 #### 2. Define your plist keys
 Add keys and values to your plist file